rob-myers/npc-cli-next/README.md

 ### Deceleration in terms of time

-Recast-Detour animates motion over offMeshConnections using times `0 ≤ t ≤ tmax`.

-- `t=0` we're near the offMeshConnection.
-- `t=tmid` we're at offMeshConnection start.
-  > we introduce `tmid` in a branch
-- `t=tmax` we're at offMeshConnection end.

-Sometimes we want to exit the offMeshConnection at a different speed than we entered it, e.g. if we're just about to stop.

 - Suppose move in 1D with:
   - init/final position `x(0) := 0`, `x(t_1) := x_1` where `t_1` unknown.
   - init/final velocity `v(0) := u_0`, `v(t_1) := u_1`.